Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 ## Typing with Typescript

-As you may have noticed, react is normally implemented with Javascript.
-TOne of the downsides of using JavaScript is that we do not get type enforcement.
+As you may have noticed, React is normally implemented with Javascript.
+One of the downsides of using JavaScript is that we do not get type enforcement.

 ### Why use Typescript in the first place?

 When developing an application with a lot of contributors it is important to have some sort of structure to your code.
-Typing (the act of giving our code data types) allows us to not introduce errors and mess up a project with other contributors on it.
+Typing (the act of giving our code data types) prevents us from introducing errors and messing up a project with other contributors on it.
 Typescript gives us the functionality of typing our components and data!

 ### How to type in React